mehmetalici/Widowx-Turret-gazebo/README.md

 # Widowx Turret Gazebo Bringup
-A tutorial to bring-up Pan-Tilt Turret on ROS Melodic and Gazebo.
+A repository to bring-up Pan-Tilt Turret on ROS Melodic and Gazebo.
 ![](tilt.gif)
 ## Getting Started